 28. How perfectionism can hurt your career and what to do about it.

-From the moment I decided to start a podcast, Lynne Cazaly was on the top of my list of potential guests.
-There’s something about her leadership style, her unassuming way, the quiet confidence that she exudes, that makes her the perfect guest speaker.
-Last year, while trying to lock her in to record this episode, she was the hardest guest to pin down: she was in such high demand as a conference speaker, she was never in Melbourne long enough for us to get together.
-Now with COVID and quarantine, life has changed, we zoomed in, and finally, we had our chat a few weeks ago.
+Since I decided to start a podcast, Lynne Cazaly was on the top of my list of potential guests.
+Something about her leadership style, her unassuming way, and the quiet confidence that she exudes make her the perfect guest speaker.
+Last year, while trying to lock her in to record this episode, she was the hardest guest to pin down: she was in such high demand as a conference speaker; she was never in Melbourne long enough for us to get together.
+With COVID and quarantine, life has changed, we zoomed in, and finally, we had our chat a few weeks ago.

-In this interview, we have pivoted the discussion about perfectionism to focus mostly on career planning, job hunting, and the selection and recruitment process.
-A “perfect” resume, a “perfect” match for the key selection criteria, giving the “perfect” answer to an interview question, “the perfect” job, being the “perfect” candidate” - these are sayings we through around all the time whilst job hunting.
+In this interview, we have pivoted the discussion about Perfectionism to focus mainly on career planning, job hunting, and the selection and recruitment process.
+A "perfect" resume, a "perfect" match for the critical selection criteria, giving the "perfect" answer to an interview question, "the perfect" job, being the "perfect" candidate" - these are sayings we throw around all the time while job hunting.
 But they do impact our mindset and create an expectation that is unhealthy, unhelpful, and not sustainable.
-I hope that after listening to this episode you will feel free from "perfectionism" and ready to embrace "good enough"!
+After listening to this episode, I hope that you will feel free from "perfectionism" and ready to embrace "good enough"!

 Interview time stamps